Dungeon Magic: Gameplay

 In this game, up to four players can choose from four different characters: a knight, a martial artist, an elven archer and a wizard.

 Consumable items: Collecting treasure gives experience points, and gaining levels slightly increases combo damage and shortens the charging time to perform a super attack (which is done by holding the attack button until the character glows yellow).
 Consuming food and drink items restores health, and picking up mice increases the chance to unleash a critical hit.
 Lastly, characters can pick up magical spheres which increase their ability to use their desperation attack.

 Weapons and shields: There are three different elemental weapons (fire, ice and lightning) that deal increased damage against certain enemy types (for instance, fire weapons do extra damage against orc-type enemies).
 The starting weapon and the secret "power" weapon do not deal elemental damage but instead can inflict critical hits randomly; the "power weapon" increases damage and has a higher critical rate.
 Characters can also pick up and use single-use projectile weapons such as spears and throwing axes; the crossbow is unique in that it can be fired five times.
-There are five different shields that allow you to completely negate enemy attacks before breaking.
+There are five different shields that allow players to completely negate enemy attacks before breaking.

 Items, weapons and shields can be found in barrels, crates, and treasure chests.
 However, players must be cautious to avoid traps, of which there are various kinds.

 The enemies in the game are fairly standard for a fantasy-them game, including orcs, slimes, lizardmen, werewolves, carnivorous plants, harpies, and others.
 Bosses (known as Roomguarders) include demons, giant snakes, a spider-woman, and more.
-The game also features numerous branching paths that present different rooms and secret areas.
-However, each path must be cleared against a time limit.
+The game also features numerous branching paths that present different rooms and secret areas, but each path must be cleared against a time limit.
 If the player dawdles in an area too long, then ghosts will eventually appear and swarm the player as punishment.
 Players must play through the game multiple times to see all of the rooms available.